pfsense/docs/source/usermanager/using-eap-and-peap-with-freeradius.rst

       CA-Certificate will first need to be accepted.
 This is the certificate created on pfSense.

-If Authentication isn't working then on some devices (Windows XP) “Check server certificate” may be disabled.
+If Authentication isn't working then on some devices (Windows XP) "Check server certificate" may be disabled.

-The most part of the “command line action” which is done in these tutorials can be done from FreeRADIUS GUI.
+The most part of the "command line action" which is done in these tutorials can be done from FreeRADIUS GUI.

 -  A very good how-to with screenshots in german language can be found